Ashif4354/AutomateTalentely/_README.txt

 # Some test might not open and throws error, These have been handled too

 # All the answers has been taken from Talentely portal only.
-# It has been noted that some of the answers in the talentely portal itself is wrong , so these questions will not be answered correctly. sorry for inconvenience
+# It has been noted that some of the answers in the talentely portal itself is wrong , so these questions will not be answered correctly or skipped. sorry for inconvenience
 # Frequency of these wrong answers is less than 1%, So no need to worry

 # This application does not have answers to c programming questions